 For more details of the FYI series as a whole, you can visit the dedicated website at fyigeocaching.co.uk

 where you will also find details of how to place your own FYI cache (I'm sure you know of some interesting Interpretation Boards in your area!).
-You can also join the FYI Geocaching Facebook Group, or contact the Series Owner, John Williams, directly at fyigeocaching
+You can also contact the Series Owner, John Williams, directly at fyigeocaching

 Please give your cache a title using the following standard format, so as to conform with all the other caches on the Bookmark list: